Nouxx/blazing-fire/.github/pull_request_template.md

 - [ ] _(if applicable)_ I've updated the documentation to reflect my modifications.
 - [ ] _(if applicable)_ I've rigorously tested my changes in the preview environment.

+---

+_The following sections are updated automatically, do not edit them!_

 ## :rocket: Preview environment

-_This section is updated automatically, do not edit!_

 <!-- preview_start_match -->